 - Girdling wires from tree supports can cut off vascular tissue and the movement of water and nutrients from roots to leaves.

-- Piling mulch too deeply at the base of the tree burying the root collar creates issues that look similar to those that happen when the tree is planted too deeply.
+- Piling mulch too deeply at the base of the tree and burying the trunk flare creates issues similar to those when the tree is planted too deeply.

 - Improper species selection may lead to tree decline.
-Planting a species not well suited to the environmental conditions of the site (such as heavy, wet soils) leads to decline.
-If a species more tolerant of the site conditions was planted instead, there would be fewer issues.
+Planting a species not well suited to the site's environmental conditions (such as heavy, wet soils) leads to decline.
+If a species more tolerant of the site conditions was planted instead, fewer issues would exist.

 - Chemical injury from improperly applied herbicides in nearby gardens or fields or pesticides, fungicides, or other chemicals not applied as directed on the label or applied in improper weather conditions, such as too windy or hot, can lead to damage.

 In many cases, several factors may be contributing to tree mortality.
-Pinpointing the primary factors will be helpful in taking corrective measures in future plantings.
+Pinpointing the primary factors will allow you to take corrective measures in future plantings.